nsg-ethz/p4-learning/exercises/12-Fast-Reroute/README.md

 We provide you with a basic setup that already implements basic forwarding, and the tools to introduce failures.
 Concretely, you'll find the following files:

-* `p4app.json` configures the topology introduced above with the help of mininet and the p4-utils package.
+- `p4app.json` configures the topology introduced above with the help of mininet and the p4-utils package.
 Note that we disabled `pcap` logging to reduce disk usage.
 In case you want to use it, you will have to set the option to `true`.
+- `network.py`: a Python scripts that initializes the topology using *Mininet* and *P4-Utils*.
+One can use indifferently `network.py` or `p4app.json` to start the network.
-*   `p4src/fast_reroute.p4`: the p4 program to use as a starting point.
+- `p4src/fast_reroute.p4`: the p4 program to use as a starting point.
 It already contains two register arrays: `primaryNH` allows looking up the port for a next hop, and `linkState` contains the local link information for a given port (you only need to read it): `0` if there are no issues, `1` if the link is down.
-* `p4src/includes`: headers and parsers.
+- `p4src/includes`: headers and parsers.
-* `controller.py`: the central controller, already capable of installing forwarding rules and reacting to failures.
+- `controller.py`: the central controller, already capable of installing forwarding rules and reacting to failures.
-* `cli.py`: a CLI to introduce and reset link failures.
+- `cli.py`: a CLI to introduce and reset link failures.
-* `topology_generator.py`: a script to generate random topologies.
+- `topology_generator.py`: a script to generate random topologies.

 ### Startup

-First, execute `sudo p4run`, which will start mininet and all p4 switches.
+First, execute `sudo p4run` (or `sudo python network.py`), which will start mininet and all p4 switches.
 When it's done, you'll be greeted by the mininet CLI.
 When mininet is running, open a second terminal or tab (this will be useful in a moment), and execute `python controller.py`.
 This will first start the python controller, which computes all shortest paths in the network and installs the corresponding forwarding rules.
 Afterwards, *reroute CLI* will start.

 ### Failing links